 Social media is an integral part of a brand’s marketing and ecommerce strategy.
-The power of social media to help promote your business, connect with customers and generate sales is undeniable.
+Social media is used as an important tool to help promote your business, connect with customers and generate sales.

 As a small business owner, you need to be aware of the legal risks when marketing your products and understand how you can reduce your risk.
 We look at the 5 key issues you should keep in mind when engaging in Social Media Marketing.

 Just because content, for example a photo or design, is available on the internet, doesn’t mean it is free to use.

 If you take content from the internet (including a social media platform) that is owned by another person to promote your business without getting their approval, you may be infringing that person’s copyright.